Q. Will the data about assets entered on Form 2: project registration form be transferred to Form 9: project completion form?

 Q. What if I am not happy with the decision of the Review Panel?

-As the enrolment/project has by this stage been reviewed twice, initially by the Registrar and then the Review Panel, we would consider this matter closed.
+As the enrolment/project has by this stage been reviewed twice, initially by the Registrations Officer and then the Review Panel, we would consider this matter closed.
 We are obviously happy to run through amendments to the initial application that would bring the proposal into line with the Landfill Tax Regulations 1996 (Regulations).

 Please address any issues to